Renaud Laplanche: Recognition

 Laplanche was named Entrepreneur of the Year at the 2012 BFM Awards.
 He was the winner of HEC Entrepreneur of the Year award in 2002 and again in 2014. and is a member of the Young Presidents' Organization.
 In 2013 he received an Ernst & Young Entrepreneur of the Year award for the Northern California region and was a national finalist.

+In 2014, Laplanche won the 2014 Economist Innovation Award in the consumer products category for pioneering peer-to-peer consumer lending and was named the best startup CEO to work for by Business Insider.
+Laplanche was also recognized by the Clinton Global Initiative for expanding access to affordable credit, and on Bloomberg Markets’ Most Influential List, an annual ranking of the World’s top 50 most influential leaders across technology, finance, and politics.
+Laplanche was honored in the 2016 Tribeca Disruptive Innovation Awards for building the world’s largest online marketplace connecting borrowers and investors.

 In September 2020, Laplanche was named Fintech Executive of the Year by Finovate.

 Personal life

 Since April 2015, Laplanche and co-skipper Ryan Breymaier have held the speed record for sailing from Newport, Rhode Island to Bermuda in 23 hours, 9 minutes, and 52 seconds at the average speed of 27 knots.
 Between April 1 and September 22, 2015, Laplanche and the crew of the Lending Club 2, a 105-ft maxi-trimaran, held the speed record for sailing from Cowes to Dinard across the English Channel.
 Between July 15, 2015, and May 17, 2017, Laplanche also held the Transpac record between Long Beach, CA and the Diamond Head lighthouse in Oahu, Hawaii with 3 days, 8 hours, and 9 seconds.